Off-Campus Study & Exchanges

 Policies and Procedures

-- Students studying abroad, through the Skidmore/Spelman College Exchange or the Woods
+- Students studying abroad, through the Skidmore-Spelman Exchange program, Washington

-the program providers.)
-This fee is equal to Skidmore tuition, room at the Scribner
+This fee is equal to Skidmore tuition, room at the on campus apartment rate, board

 Students desiring an alternative to program housing or a homestay should consult with